GoogleCloudPlatform/opentelemetry-collector-builder-sample/README.md

 # OpenTelemetry Collector Builder sample

-This repository holds a sample for using the [OpenTelemetry Collector Builder](https://github.com/open-telemetry/opentelemetry-collector-builder)
+This repository holds a sample for using the [OpenTelemetry Collector Builder](https://github.com/open-telemetry/opentelemetry-collector-builder) configured with components generally useful for GCP deployments.

 # Using this repo